lethain/staff-eng/src/markdown/guides/work-on-what-matters.md

 ## Edit

-A surprising number of projects are one small change away from succeeding, one quick modification that unlocks a new opportunity, or one conversation away from consensus.
+A surprising number of projects are one small change away from succeeding, one quick modification away from unlocking a new opportunity, or one conversation away from consensus.
 I think of making those small changes, quick modifications, and short conversations as _editing_ your team's approach.

 With your organizational privilege, relationships you've built across the company, and ability to see around corners derived from your experience, you can often shift a project's outcomes by investing the smallest ounce of effort, and this is some of the most valuable work you can do.